terhechte/CoreValue/Readme.md

 ##Usage in Detail

-`NSManagedPersistentStruct` is a type alias for the two primary protocols of CoreValue: `BoxingPersistentStruct`, `UnboxingStruct`.
+`CVManagedPersistentStruct` is a type alias for the two primary protocols of CoreValue: `BoxingPersistentStruct`, `UnboxingStruct`.

 Let's see what they do.